Presidency of Pedro Castillo: Price regulations

 In a bid to lower soaring gas prices, Castillo reintroduced liquefied petroleum gas (LPG) to the Fuel Price Stabilization Fund (FEPC).
 The FEPC was created in 2002 and serves as a price support by giving a range of minimum and maximum consumer prices.
 In theory, the FEPC is self-sustaining.
 Should the price of gas be above the maximum consumer price, the FEPC will subsidize the cost for consumers.
 If the price of gas is below the minimum consumer price, then the profits will be given to the FEPC.
-However, LPG was removed from the FEPC in 2020, due to financial costs and skepticism on whether consumer prices were affected by the fiscal intervention.
+However, LPG was removed from the FEPC in 2020, due to financial costs and scepticism on whether consumer prices were affected by the fiscal intervention.
 The reintroduction of LPG to the FEPC by Castillo reversed the 2020 policy decision.

 Additionally, while Pedro Castillo's Economic Minister Pedro Francke and then Prime Minister Guido Bellido have denied any plans to institute price controls, the Free Peru caucus later attempted to modify the constitution to implement them.
 The amendment would have allowed the state to regulate the "supply and prices of goods and services produced by public and private companies" due to shortages or a state of emergency.
 However, the amendment failed to pass within the opposition-controlled Congress.

 Natural resources

 Initially, some mining executives feared that Castillo may nationalize mining, as he alluded during his electoral campaign.
 However, as of late, the Castillo Administration has toned down its rhetoric and showed greater willingness to work with private companies.
 Castillo has pledged to raise taxes on mining companies, and to make sure that projects are "socially profitable" for local mining communities.
 Prime Minister Guido Bellido has stated that he welcomes investment, as long as it means the development of the population.

-Later, the then Prime Minister stated that the energy sector should be under government control, while using the Camisea Gas Project as an example.
+Later, the then prime minister stated that the energy sector should be under government control, while using the Camisea Gas Project as an example.
 In response, Economic Minister Pedro Francke ruled out expropriating the Camisea gas field.
 Francke also claimed that Bellido's call for government control of the energy sector was actually referring to state participation in the construction of a proposed natural gas pipeline, the Gran Gasoducto del Sur.
 However, PM Bellido later urged for the contract with the Camisea gas field to be renegotiated, threatening to nationalize the gas field if higher taxes aren't paid.
 The Prime Minister has also stated that strategic resources cannot remain in private hands.
 The Minister of Justice, Aníbal Torres, has stated that he's in favor of renegotiating the contract with Camisea, "like almost all the other ministers."
 However, Torres rejected the possibility of unilateral nationalization, and said that there were no talks about nationalization within the cabinet.